Read-later for newsletters doesn't work. Here's what does.

 The fix is to force a decision on every article before it reaches your reading list.
 Not "save everything and decide later" but "decide now and save only what you'll actually read."

 Siftdeck puts articles in a queue and asks you to make a call on each one.
-Save it to Instapaper with tags, mark it as read, or skip it.
+Save it — to Readwise or your own collection — mark it as read, or skip it.
 Three options.
 Each takes a second.
 The queue drains.

 You can work through a single source when you have five minutes, or sweep everything at once.
 Either way, the decision gets made at intake — not deferred to a pile that never shrinks.

-When you save an article, it goes straight to Instapaper with whatever tags you assign.
-Tags map to your Instapaper folders, so your reading list stays organised automatically.
+When you save an article it goes straight to your chosen destination — Readwise or your built-in collection — with whatever tags you assign.
+Tags map to folders in your reading app, so your list stays organised automatically.

 Because every article was actively chosen, the reading list actually gets read.
 There's no guilt, no backlog, no articles that feel like obligations.
 Just things you decided were worth your time — ready when you are.